zoogies/HomeworkRobot/README.md

 4. create the file `loginCreds.txt` in the root of the `HomeworkRobot` directory and type your octoprint username and password **seperated by one space on line 1**

-5. install ttg lib (TODO this isnt published)
+5. [install ttg lib](https://github.com/Yoyolick/TextToGcode) as a library through pip

 ## Usage